Prescribing Under Shared Care Agreements with Private Providers

 Conclusion:

 This policy is designed to ensure that our practice operates within its capacity and expertise while prioritising patient safety.
-We appreciate the understanding and cooperation of our patients and private providers in adhering to this policy.
+We appreciate the understanding and cooperation of our patients and private or third-party providers in adhering to this policy.